ilkajw/gnn-decision-boundary/README.md

 so the necessary submodule is cloned with it.
 ### Usage

-In `config.py`, define the settings for analysis and/or training on path graph-augmented data:
+In `config.py`, define the settings for analysis and training on path graph-augmented data:

-- the model architecture to use in original dataset training and/or augmented dataset training with `MODEL`
+- the model architecture to use in original dataset training and/or augmented dataset training with `MODEL`, set to `GAT`, `GCN` or `GrapgSAGE`
 - the model hyperparameters with `MODEL_KWARGS`
 - training parameters `K_FOLDS`, `EPOCHS`, `LEARNING_RATE`, `BATCH_SIZE`
 - for analysis, whether to measure path progress according to the cost function or number of operations with `DISTANCE_MODE` (`edit_step` recommended)
 - whether only to consider fully connected path graphs with `FULLY_CONNECTED_ONLY`
 - whether to only consider paths with correctly classified source and target graph in analysis with `CORRECTLY_CLASSIFIED_ONLY`
 - for augmented data training, after what percentage of path progress to change the label for graphs on paths graphs between graphs of different class, with `FLIP_AT`

 To run all analysis functions, simply run the `run_analyis_pipeline.py` file.
-With the default setting, path lengths will be calculated for all paths, whether you set `correctly_classified_only` to `True` or `False`.
-Running the pipeline includes graph creation, so you can start the training on the augmented dataset afterwards.
+With the default settings, path lengths will be calculated for all paths, whether you set `correctly_classified_only` to `True` or `False`.
+Running the pipeline includes the creation of edit path graphs, so you can start training on the augmented dataset afterwards.

 If you only want to run certain analysis function, run `run_graph_creation_pipeline.py`, then `precalculations.py` and afterwards the analysis file you like (`07_xxx.py` to `11_xxx.py`).